Clarity logoClarity logoClarity

 Growth investing bets on fast-growing companies at premium prices.
 Value investing buys underpriced businesses.
 Here's how each works and when they outperform.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-The growth vs. value debate is the oldest argument in investing; and both sides have the data to prove they're right.
+The growth vs. value debate is the oldest argument in investing, and both sides have the data to prove they're right.
 Growth investors buy NVIDIA at 60x earnings and watch it 10x.
 Value investors buy Berkshire Hathaway at 1.2x book value and compound quietly for decades.
-Understanding both styles; and when each one outperforms — is how you actually build a portfolio that works.
+Understanding both styles, and when each one outperforms, is how you actually build a portfolio that works.

 Growth investing targets companies with rapidly increasing revenue and earnings, paying premium valuations for future potential.
 Value investing seeks underpriced companies trading below their intrinsic worth, often with strong dividends and stable cash flows.
 Historically, value has outperformed over very long periods (50+ years), but growth has dominated during low-interest-rate environments like 2010-2021.
 Most investors benefit from holding both styles through a broad market index fund.